asiimovgit/git-task/README.md

 For second.txt "DV branch commit second.txt"

-switch to master or main branch and edit any of the file and commit
+Switch to master or main branch and edit any of the file and commit

 For first.txt "DV branch ready for conflict"